In the following free radical halogenation reaction, one of the p... | Channels for Pearson+

 11. Radical Reactions Free Radical Halogenation

 In the following free radical halogenation reaction, one of the products is formed in excess.
-Explain why this reaction yields an unequal mixture of products.
+Identify which stereoisomer is the major product.

 In the following free radical halogenation reaction, one of the products is formed in excess.
-Explain why this reaction yields an unequal mixture of products.
+Identify which stereoisomer is the major product.

 ANSWERS OPTIONS